Lin Weeks Wilder

 The five hundred or so word prologue to Benedict’s seventy-three chapters or rules is among the most beautifully written letters to she who seeks God ever written.
 The prose is lyrical, the words animated and seem to saturate the heart from the very first word: Listen.

-Perhaps I had been told that the Latin root of obey meant ‘give ear to’ but like so many words, the meaning of obey became corrupted.
-Only after years of ‘doing it my way’ was I able to open myself to hear the beauty and more, the wisdom behind Benedict and all those who have sought the truth.
+Perhaps I had been told that the Latin root of obey meant ‘give ear to’ but like so many words, the meaning of obey has been corrupted.
+Only after years of ‘doing it my way’ was I able to open myself to hear the beauty and more, the wisdom behind Benedict and all those who have sought the Truth.

 LI S T E N carefully, my child,